Leuce (mythology)

-In Greco-Roman mythology, Leuce, also spelled Leuke (Λεύκη, "white", specifically "white poplar"), was a nymph, an Oceanid; a daughter of the Titan Oceanus and his wife, Tethys.
+In Greco-Roman mythology, Leuce or Leuke (Λεύκη, specifically "white poplar"), was an Oceanid nymph, one of the daughters of the Titans Oceanus and Tethys.

 Mythology

-Hades fell in love with her and abducted her to the underworld.
+Hades abducted her to the underworld.
 She lived out the span of her life in his realm, and when she died, the god turned her into a white poplar which he placed in the Elysian Fields.
 To celebrate his return from the underworld, the hero Heracles crowned himself with a branch of this tree.